The Importance of the Passenger Space Ratio

 To help you choose there, are specific ratios that can guide your final decision of cruise line and cruise ship.
 The Passenger Space ratio is the one that highlights explicitly how much space you may expect.
 It is a simple ratio that relates the total volume of the ship to the number of passengers.
 In simple terms, it translates into how much space you can expect onboard?

-By definition, gross tonnage is the measurement of a ship’s internal volume, that is, its overall interior space.
+By definition, gross tonnage is the measurement of a ship’s internal volume, its overall interior space.
 The new Gross Tonnage calculation for ships determines rules and regulations, registration fees and port dues, as well as, and most importantly, to the cruise experience, the amount of passenger space available.
+If you are interested in finding out more information on this subject, it is worth reading the Berlitz Guide to Cruising.
+We use it all the time and you can read our review.
+Click to read our review.

 DEFINITION OF TONNAGE